Kotlin/kotlin-numpy/README.md

 ## Building

-To build , you will need Gcc or Clang.
+To build the library, you will need [GCC](https://gcc.gnu.org/) or [Clang](https://clang.llvm.org/).

-KNumPy uses Gradle for building.
+The build system of this project is Gradle.

 First, you should build the native library: run `./gradlew ktnumpyReleaseSharedLibrary`.
 The library will appear in `./build/libs/ktnumpy/shared/release`.